emulator-wtf/gradle-plugin/README.md

   // for instance to only run medium tests: environmentVariables = [size: 'medium']

+  // Set to the a minutes value to split your tests into multiple shards
+  // dynamically, the number of shards will be figured out based on historical
+  // test times.
+This is a good way to ensure a consistent runtime as your
+  // testsuite grows or shrinks - we will adjust the number of shards as
+  // needed
+  shardTargetRuntime = 2

   // Set to a number larger than 1 to randomly split your tests into multiple
   // shards to be executed in parallel numUniformShards = 3